Oracle third-party support is:

 - Contract Termination involves terminating the technical support agreement with Oracle but retaining the right to use Oracle software.

-- Ideal for Certain Businesses: This is mainly beneficial for companies planning to replace Oracle-based solutions or seeking cost reductions in Oracle support.
+- Ideal for Certain Businesses: This mainly benefits companies planning to replace Oracle-based solutions or seeking cost reductions in Oracle support.

-- Requires Independent Review: Customers should review their Oracle licensing independently.
+- Requires Independent Review: Customers are advised to review their Oracle licensing independently.

 - Legally Permissible: Legal as long as companies adhere to Oracle’s licensing terms and conditions.